 The Hon Fusion Chinese Restaurant offers a wide range of Chinese food and a take-away service.
 (Note the discount offered to WA members!)

 As well as these restaurants, there are also the traditional pubs.
 The Ram in Widcombe Parade offers a warm welcome, serves a wide range of ales and pub food, and is home not only to its own book group, but to Bath Songwriters too, and there's a monthly 'Ram Jam' open mic night.
 The Royal Oak in Pulteney Rd boasts real ales, home-made food, a beer garden and a skittle alley.

 Widcombe is also well-known for the Widcombe Social Club, a centre for, amongst other things, Somerset skittles,Darts and folk music.
 The Club closed for redevelopment at the end of September 2012, when many of its sporting events were switched to Twerton's football ground.
 It should be open for business again by July 2015.

 The Parade also has two take-aways - The Manhattan serves burger-type food and the Ruposhi is an Indian curry house.

-The Kindling Coffee Shop offers locally produced cakes, sandwiches and snacks with your coffee; and has an outside terrace for Summer days.
+Mus Coffe Shop at the western end of the Parade offers locally produced cakes, sandwiches and snacks with your coffee; and has an outside terrace for Summer days.
 Lennies Deli and Coffee Shop offers fresh bread daily, cream teas, fine wines and coffee and filled rolls to eat in or take away.